RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 #### Register Device

-- Scroll down until you see the Devices section, or you can also click the "**Devices**" button at the top:
+5. Scroll down until you see the Devices section.
+You can also click the "**Devices**" button at the top.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/device-section.png"